- Procurement Activities Based on Green Procurement Direction

 Procurement Activities Based on Green Procurement Direction

 The Fujitsu Group summarized its requirements for business partners regarding the purchase of green parts, materials, and products, in the "Fujitsu Group Green Procurement Direction."
 This standard is posted on a multilingual basis (in three languages) in order to promote penetration to our business partners.
 We make an effort to communicate by various means, such as briefing sessions or individual meetings if necessary.
-Through such activities, the Group implements green procurement activities and promotes procurement from business partners that fulfill the green procurement requirements (see below) together with partners in Japan and overseas.
+Through such activities, the Group implements green procurement activities in conjunction with its partners in Japan and overseas and it promotes procurement from business partners that fulfill the green procurement requirements (see below).

 Using the Fujitsu Group Environmental Survey Sheet, we conduct annual monitoring of our business partners' statuses with regard to environmental management systems, CO2 emission reduction, biodiversity preservation, and water resource preservation activities, and ask them to take appropriate measures.
 When making requests, we provide them with various kinds of information—such as guidance on activities to reduce CO2 emissions, explanatory documents related to water risk, and the water risk information tool AQUEDUCT—which have been useful for our business partners.